vmanka25/PIDwheel/README.md

 | Code Reflection written by Zach | Wiring Reflection |
 | ------ | ------ |
 | I never had enough time to get the code with PID working so our code does not use PID in any way.
 Despite this I still learned a lot of new thing and have become very comfortable with python.
 Here are some things I learned while writing this code:
-* Writing in pseudo code first can help you organize your thoughts and makes sure each part of you code is doing what you want.
-I initially started writing the code essentially "blind" and didn't know where to start.
-Using pseudo code allowed me to organize all of my statements and it made writing the code much easier.
-I also learned new syntax for example: I used a list so I could calculate averge RPM over the entire time the wheel is spinning.

 ## Photos and Videos

 ## Construction